 English 481.01 Research Methods for English Majors (1 credit hour)

 Prof. Varholy, F 1:30-2:20

 In this course, advanced English majors who are working on their capstone projects will develop and strengthen the skills they need for independent research.
 The syllabus for the course will be coordinated with the syllabus for English 480.
-Tasks and topics will include using critical discourse effectively, honing library skills, reviewing citation formats, and designing oral presentations appropriate to literary studies.
+Tasks and topics will include engaging with literary criticism relevant to the capstone topic, discussing strategies for writing a long research paper, honing library skills, reviewing citation formats, designing oral presentations appropriate to literary studies, and using critical discourse effectively.
 There will be several writing workshops.
 This course is restricted to students who are completing the capstone requirement for the major.
 (Co-requisite: English 480)

-[*The following Capstone course will be taught by Prof. Frye in Fall 2015]
+[*The following Capstone course will be taught by Prof. Davis in Fall 2016]

 Prof. Robbins, MW 2:30-3:50